dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2022_thoughts.md

 Expected to raise rates, but there is a high chance that the fed will delay or take it slow again.
 Buy the 5 to 10% dip on strong stonks like zim and/or small caps.

+* Buy zim in rrsp using new input money after canada does rate stuff on wednesday
+* dumped money in hive because crypto is more attractive as russia is cut off from the global financial system
+* I expect usage and price to remain around these levels
+* dump if price goes up enough

 ## Purchase Indigo Books and Music